 A. Stars can be mailed to anyone that is a veteran, currently serving anywhere in the world or a first responder.
 From the information in your question, I don't know who you are or if you need 20 Stars or 2,000, if you need for an event in two weeks or for a major holiday.
 The least amount that we send is 50 Stars.
 We have had to change our policy and are requesting donations for any Stars not being sent to anyone currently serving with an APO/FPO or USA military base address.
-Large amounts are available with a shipping and handling fee prepaid by paypal or check prior to shipping.
+All other Stars are available with a shipping and handling fee prepaid by paypal or check prior to shipping.

 If you need more than 100 Stars, become a Star Maker and get the pleasure of creating them yourself and with your organization.
 Many organzations work on the Stars while they are having their business meeting and accomplish a lot in a short time.

 Q. My Dad/Mom/Husband/Wife/Son/Daughter received one of the Stars and I would like to get three more.
 How much do they cost?

 Q. I am a Boy Scout and would like to do the Stars for our Troops project for my Eagle Scout project.
 How do I do this?